 Should you buy direct or through a broker?

 There’s no simple answer here.
 Buying direct might be faster and easier, especially if buying online.
 You’ll also be able to compare similar products’ prices using an online search engine.

 Insurance brokers will gather your business’s needs then contact their panel, often made up of specialists who only trade through brokers.
 Their specialism may be in unique products, your business sector or price.
 As middlemen, insurance brokers will charge a fee, but this could easily be outweighed by finding the best value from a number of providers.

 Either way, it’s essential you do your homework to ensure you don’t expose your business to unnecessary risks.
-You’ll find which insurance providers SMEs rated most highly on independent website, Business Banking Insight.

 * RSA, Future Impacts, November 2016

 ** Based on public liability settlements made by AXA in 2013